 Playing gives a child a sense of being in control and being able to take charge – even it’s commanding an army of toy soldiers or a doll’s tea party!

-What are your thoughts on children and play?
+Over to you now.
+What are your thoughts on why play is important for children?
 Share them with us in the comments below.